czariv/MC536/lab06/README.md

 ## Trabalhos relacionados

-> Relacione outras iniciativas relacionadas com a do artigo que tenham sido mencionadas no mesmo.
 * Aung, M., Bonometti, V., Drachen, A., Cowling, P., Kokkinakis, A. V., Yoder, C., and Wade, A. (2018).
 Predicting skill learning in a large, longitudinal moba dataset.
 In 2018 IEEE Conference on Computational Intelligence and Games (CIG), pages 1–7.
 * Eberhard, L., Kasper, P., Koncar, P., and Gutl, C. (2018).
 Investigating helpfulness of video game reviews on the steam platform.
 In 2018 Fifth International Conference on Social Networks Analysis, Management and Security (SNAMS), pages 43–50.
 * Gros, D., Hackenholt, A., Zawadzki, P., and Wanner, B. (2018).
 Interactions of twitch users and their usage behavior.
 In Meiselwitz, G., editor, Social Computing and Social Media.
 Technologies and Analytics, pages 201–213, Cham.
 Springer International Publishing.